Govraskirill/Kafka-with-ai-face-recognise/README.md

 sudo apt-get install zookeeperd

+<b>Install and start kafka broker

 For work with kafka you should install kafka broker.
 You can find instruction on official site: https://kafka.apache.org/quickstart

 Tips for work with kafka broker:

 1. If you will be start producer, consumer, kafka broker server on the different devices you should in config/server.properties (in kafka broker files) manage:
-  1.1 Broker address: advertised.listeners=PLAINTEXT://192.168.1.12:9092 (instead 192.168.1.12:9092 you should write you ip_address:port)
+a.
+Broker address: advertised.listeners=PLAINTEXT://192.168.1.12:9092 (instead 192.168.1.12:9092 you should write you ip_address:port)
-  1.2 Producer and consumer addresses.
+b.
+Producer and consumer addresses.
 For example if you wanna working in local network you should assign this one in line: listeners=PLAINTEXT://0.0.0.0:9092 (0.0.0.0: port)
-  1.3 If need install libraries for readme file in kafka broker directory.
+c.
+If need install libraries for readme file in kafka broker directory.
 In some case maybe need install: sudo apt-get install -y sox

 Kafka producer